Mustard is great to grow. It’s a versatile and rewarding plant. Not to mention it’s seeds can be used for adding some flavor to your cooking.

 Why Nasturtiums?

-Nasturtiums are known for attracting aphids away from mustard and other vegetables, acting as a sacrificial plant.
+Nasturtiums are known for attracting aphids away from mustard and other vegetables.
+They’re basically a sacrificial plant for your garden.

 Growing Nasturtiums